alpa-projects/alpa/docs/install.rst

 Check Installation
 ------------------
-You can check the installation by running the following commands from the root of the repository.
+You can check the installation by running the following commands.

 .. code:: bash